sherinat12/Python/README.md

 I will practice daily and learn new concepts step by step.

-My goal is to become a good software developer in the future. teywr irgwiurq iwyri2yr  4yr743r fbcdhfghf efwueigfwuief iuryweuiry irgewuirywiu iwuery2389r wiuywuqioue829 ql
+My goal is to become a good software developer in the future. teywr irgwiurq iwyri2yr  4yr743r fbcdhfghf efwueigfwuief iuryweuiry irgewuirywiu iwuery2389r wiuywuqioue829